LiChangNY/US_Flight_2008/d3/v5/README.md

   - What do you like about the visualization?: *Very clear and self-explanatory.
 Easy to see patterns.*
   - What do you think I can improve on the visualization?: *Hard to read hovered text when there is other stuff behind it (other circles/lines).*

-Response from me: I think my husband made a good point that the tooltip is kinda hard to see in places where there are many circles.
+I think my husband made a good point that the tooltip is kinda hard to see in places where there are many circles.
 So I adjusted canvas size, added white background to tooltip and adjusted tooltip positions.

 This concludes the peer review process and here is the final version [v5](http://lichangny.github.io/d3/v5/index.html).